Groningen and Rotterdam

 The Global Center on Adaptation has two offices in the Netherlands: in Groningen and Rotterdam.
 Both cities will serve as official supporting cities to the summit, reflecting their commitment to the adaptation agenda.
 This will incorporate among other contributions, sharing and applying the scientific and practical knowledge developed in both regions and by organizing events and congresses.

-From 19 to 23 October 2020, various initiatives will take place around the summit, as part of Climate Adaptation Week.
-Groningen and Rotterdam wish to emphasize the cooperation between the cities and the Global Center and have offered to organize appropriate supporting events in consultation with the Center during the Climate Adaptation Week.
+Both in the months running up to and during the Climate Adaptation Summit, various initiatives will take place.
+Groningen and Rotterdam wish to emphasize the cooperation between the cities and the Global Center and have offered to organize appropriate (online) supporting events in consultation with the Center during the Climate Adaptation Week.

-The Supporting events are: Climate Adaptation Design Exhibition, the Nobel Prize Laureates Ceremony, the Global Climate Adaptation Youth Congress, the Open University on Climate Adaptation, the IABR and the Mayors Forum.
+The main Supporting Events are: the Climate Adaptation Design Exhibition, the Nobel Prize Laureates Ceremony, Youth for Climate Adaptation conference, the Open University on Climate Adaptation, the Global Mayors Forum on Climate Adaptation, the IABR and the WeatherWise Cities Online Series.

-To demonstrate the different aspects of climate adaptation and specific expertise in the Northern Netherlands, various climate activities will be organized throughout the year 2020, with an emphasis on the Climate Adaptation Week in October 2020.
-Groningen wants to generate attention for accelerating climate adaptation among companies, scientists, residents, education and governments.
+To demonstrate the different aspects of climate adaptation and specific expertise in the Northern Netherlands, various climate activities will be organized throughout the 2nd half of 2020 up to the week of 19-25 January 2021 when the Climate Adaptation Summit takes place.
+Groningen wants to generate attention for accelerating climate adaptation among companies, scientists, residents, education, governments and citizens.

 - Global Climate Adaptation Youth Congress22/08/2019Global Climate Adaptation Youth Congress